 | Total cost per head | ₱9,600 - ₱14,900 | ₱12,800 - ₱19,200 |

-Margins are thin but positive for most operations — if costs are controlled.
-The late 2025 price crash (farmgate down to ₱150-₱180/kg) pushed many operators below breakeven.
-The recovery to ₱180-₱200/kg in early 2026 has restored profitability for efficient producers.
+Margins are thin but positive for most operations if costs are controlled.
+The late 2025 price crash (farmgate fell to ₱150-₱165/kg in some areas due to cheap imports under reduced tariffs) pushed many operators below breakeven.
+The DA set a ₱210/kg floor price in November 2025 and recommended restoring import tariffs from 25% to 40%.
+Prices have partially recovered but remain volatile.

 The operators who survive price dips are the ones who: